scbigler/Project1/README.md

 ## Analysis

-Clearly the there has been an increase in overall homeless population in San Francisco in the last 10 years.
-In 2020 the data was incomplete due to what we assume were restrictions in person to person interations due to the pandemic.
-The only population accounted for was the sheletered homeless population.
+There has been an increase in the overall homeless population in San Francisco in the last ten years.
+In 2020 the data was incomplete due to what we assume were restrictions in person-to-person interactions due to the pandemic.
+The only population accounted for was the sheltered homeless population.

-During the years were there was an increase in operational shelters, there was no postive impact to the unshelter homeless population, but there was a increase in sheltered homeless population.
-Meaning the shelter is not solving the issue of homelessnes in general, but keeping a few more individuals off the street as the overall homeless population increase.
+When there was an increase in operational shelters, there was no positive impact on the unsheltered homeless population, but there was an increase in the sheltered homeless population.
+Therefore, the shelters are not solving the issue of homelessness in general but keeping a few more individuals off the street as the overall homeless population increases.